tolgayan/cookiecutter-allpurpose-minimal-python/README.md

 ## How to run

-To run a command in the environment, add `poetry run` to the beginning of that command.
+To run a command in the environment, add `poetry run` at the beginning of that command.

 Example: